 Li believes that vehicles in the future will be more like "intelligent robots" rather than passenger vehicles.
-Li predicts that these vehicles will move, communicate and learn using artificial intelligence.
+He predicts that these vehicles will "move, communicate and learn" using artificial intelligence.

 Li also envisions a future where vehicles expand beyond just providing transportation.
 He believes that robocars may one day serve as a driver, secretary, and personal assistant.
 These vehicles will drive autonomously, understand words, take orders and continuously learn to deliver a more personalized experience for passengers.